Distributional Anchor Regression: Empirical Results

 \subsubsection{Scenario {\sc la}}

-The linear anchor scenario {\sc la} was first presented in \citet{buehlmann2018invariance} for the $L_2$ anchor loss.
-The performance gain of using anchor regression compared to a plain linear model is shown in Figure~\ref{fig:res:la} for the $L_2$ anchor loss (left) and the distributional anchor loss (right).
+The linear anchor scenario {\sc la} was first presented in \citet{buehlmann2018invariance} for the linear $L_2$ anchor loss.
+The performance gain of using anchor regression compared to a plain linear model is shown in Figure~\ref{fig:res:la} for the linear $L_2$ anchor loss (\textsf{a}) and the distributional anchor loss (\textsf{b}).

 A performance gain across all quantiles of the log-likelihood contributions can be observed.
 However, the larger the quantile, the higher the performance gain.
 The extent of causal regularization was chosen based on the theoretical insight that, in a multivariate normal model, $\gamma$ can be interpreted as the quantile of a $\chi^2_1$ distribution, which relates the expected size of the unobserved perturbations to the conditional mean squared error given the anchors \citep[Lemma~1 in][]{rothenhaeusler2018anchor}.
+The variability in the NLL's quantile function in Figure~\ref{fig:res:la}\textsf{b} appears to be larger than for the absolute prediction error (in panel \textsf{a}).
+We attribute this to the sensitivity of the NLL towards worst-case prediction errors, \ie for likelihood contributions close to zero, the NLL quickly diverges to minus infinity.
+The APE as a measure of central tendency is not as sensitive to worst-case prediction errors.